 When you implement the covered call strategy, you sell this right to the option buyer in exchange for a premium.
 This sum can be determined with the help of a trustworthy free covered call screener.

 The option buyer now has the right to purchase your shares on or before the option expiration date.
-Obviously, this will be at a predetermined price or the strike price.
+This will be at a predetermined price or strike price.

 An important point to note here is the expiration date.
-Each expiration date will have its own option chain listing the strike prices with puts and calls for each.
+Each expiration date will have its options chain listing the strike prices with puts and calls for each.
 Monthly options expire on the third Friday of each month.
 Many securities have weekly options as well, which expire every Friday.
 Learn the difference between weekly vs monthly covered calls.

 Let’s get the hang of the strategy through an easy-to-understand example.

-Now, you will be obligated to sell your 100 shares of Company A anytime prior to expiration at $105.
+Now, you will be obligated to sell your 100 shares of Company A anytime before expiration at $105.

 The option buyer will exercise the call option if your stock price increases to $110.
 In exchange for the $4 premium, you sell your shares for $105 even though the market price of the stock is $110.
 Although you missed out on the profit potential of about $105, you received the premium of $4.